|Photo Credit: The Walking Dead / Gene Page|

 What a way to kick off the episode.
 I loved that we were left in suspense if they were going to make it back to Alexandria.
 With the way season six has been so far, we could've easily been forced to spend another episode with Sasha, Abraham, and Daryl being stopped on the road again by another group of by Negan's guys.
 Like a continuous set of forks in the road that would prevent them going home.

 The opening and ending of No Way Out had a great set of bookends too.
 It opened with Daryl eliminating Negan's guys with a bazooka.
-And, then at the end, he distracted the walkers overruning Alexandria by sending the lake on fire.
-It was a great nod to Caryl too - Carol setting Terminus on fire, Daryl setting the lake on fire.
+And, then at the end, he distracted the walkers overruning Alexandria It was a great nod to Caryl too and Carol setting Terminus on fire in season five.

-Comic book fans or fans who've read the spoilers know what's going to happen when it comes to our group facing off against Negan.
+Comic book fans or those who've read the spoilers know what's going to happen with our group facing off against Negan.
 I haven't read either, but his presence is already talked about so highly, Daryl's rescue is probably going to be mute into the future.
-It's a great set-up for what's going to come.
 My only guess is that surely Negan and his people watched the incident from afar and might track them to Alexandria.
 Or maybe the community just can't be fixed and the group is forced back into the wilderness.
-Who knows.
-I know there's going to be a whole lot of biting, chewing, swallowing, and repeating for the rest of the season.
+There's going to be a whole lot of biting, chewing, swallowing, and repeating for the rest of the season.

 What was going down at Alexandria?
 For a decent portion of the episode, groups were broken up and trying to remain alive or get in contact with other groups.
 Enid and Glenn made it into the community and headed for the church.
 Glenn planned on ditching Enid to go and save Maggie; he just wanted her to see that everything can be salvageable and Alexandria is still worth it.

 "People you love, they made you who you are.
 They're still apart of you.
 That last bit of them that's still around inside who you are, is gone!"